 - Adaptability.
 TFRC recognizes that the food rescue movement is always changing, and we are prepared to adapt our activism to better sustain the movement.

-Student volunteers typically package over a thousand meals each semester for Food For Free’s Family Meals program, as well as redirecting bulk amounts of other foods that are frozen for later use.
+Student volunteers typically package over a thousand meals each semester for Food For Free’s Heat-N-Eats program, as well as redirecting bulk amounts of other foods that are frozen for later use.
 (See infographics below) Volunteers with LCS Food Rescue pick up and redistribute hundreds of pounds of edible food from supermarkets every week.

 This rescued food reflects two different challenges in large-scale institutional and commercial food supply streams.

-- The Family Meals program makes use of prepared foods from Tufts Dining that haven’t yet been put out for service in the dining halls.
+- The Heat-N-Eats program makes use of prepared foods from Tufts Dining that haven’t yet been put out for service in the dining halls.
 These “leftovers” aren’t usually in large enough quantities to be used for future meals, since Tufts Dining operates at the scale of around 10,000 meals each day.

 - Supermarkets typically donate food that is nearing its “sell by” date (whether or not that affects its quality – learn more here), produce that is past its peak freshness, or simply food that must be moved in order to accommodate new stock.